A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Inference Procedures

-In our proposed design, we still want to utilize the conventional statistics $S\left(N_2^1, N_2^1 \right)$ in (\ref{step1_stats}) and the significance cutoff $c = \Phi^{-1}(1-\alpha)$ in our inference procedure.
+In our proposed RABR design, we still want to utilize the conventional statistics $S\left(N_2^{(1)}, N_2^{(1)} \right)$ in (\ref{step1_stats}) and the significance cutoff $c = \Phi^{-1}(1-\alpha)$ in our inference procedure.
 However, the control of type I error rate requires further investigation.
-Before studying the one-sided type I error control, we first prove the following Lemma,
+Before studying the one-sided type I error control, we first provide the following Lemma,

 \begin{lemma}